GutiSoftware/FPU-Extended-Calculator/README.md

 Read the file ChangesToDELPHIcode.txt to see the changes made in de initial DELPHI executable code.

-if you only want te executable file this is the one: CalPFUEnglishUHR.exe
+if you only want te executable file this is the one: CalPFUEnglishUHR10.exe